Masillaraptor: Discovery and naming

-Masillaraptor comes from the Latin word Masilla, which is the old name for the town of Messel, and raptor is a New Latin suffix used to indicate a predator (from rapere, to catch) and in English it means bird of prey.

-Specific epithet parvunguis is also Latin, coming from the word parvus which means small and feeble, while unguis means claw.
+The genus name Masillaraptor comes from the Latin word Masilla, which is the old name for the town of Messel, and raptor is a New Latin suffix used to indicate a predator (from rapere, to catch), and in English refers to birds of prey.
+The specific epithet parvunguis is also Latin, coming from the word parvus which means small and feeble, while unguis means claw.
 The name refers to the fact that the specimen's claws are small in comparison to those of other raptors.